chanman33/Dibs-Coach/docs/README.md

 7. Open your browser and navigate to `http://localhost:3000` to see your application running.

+8. Webhooks and HTTP Tunnel Setup

+- Webhooks: Set up webhooks for Clerk (if using auth) at `/api/auth/webhook` and for Stripe (if using payments) at `/api/payments/webhook`.
+- HTTP Tunnel: Use ngrok to create a secure tunnel to your local server. (ngrok http 3000)
+- Set the frontend url in the .env file.

+Or Cloudflare Tunnel
+- Install Cloudflare CLI
+- yarn dev
+- Run `cloudflared tunnel --url http://localhost:3000`
+- Set the frontend url in the .env file.

 ## Additional Configuration

 - Webhooks: Set up webhooks for Clerk (if using auth) at `/api/auth/webhook` and for Stripe (if using payments) at `/api/payments/webhook`.
 - Customize the landing page, dashboard, and other components as needed.

 - Modify the Prisma schema in `prisma/schema.prisma` if you need to change the database structure.

 ## Important Security Notes